postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/bitbucket-pipelines.md

 ## Viewing API linting results

-Using the Postman CLI, you can enforce [API Governance and API Security rules each time the pipeline runs](/docs/api-governance/api-definition/api-definition-warnings/#tracking-governance-and-security-rule-violations-in-cicd) using the [API linting command](/docs/postman-cli/postman-cli-options/#governance-and-security) ([Enterprise teams only](https://www.postman.com/pricing/)).
+Using the Postman CLI, you can enforce [API Governance and API Security rules each time the pipeline runs](/docs/api-governance/api-definition/api-definition-warnings/#tracking-governance-and-security-rule-violations-in-cicd) using the [`api lint` command](/docs/postman-cli/postman-cli-options/#governance-and-security) ([Enterprise teams only](https://www.postman.com/pricing/)).

 To view API linting results that were run as part of the build, first [configure the Postman CLI for Bitbucket Pipelines](#configuring-the-postman-cli-for-bitbucket-pipelines) and then [start a new build](#viewing-build-status).
 After the build is complete, use the arrows to expand a build and expand an API definition to view API linting results.